-Arc-Flash-Analytic v 4.1.2 software tool has been developed based on IEEE 1584 Guide for Performing Arc-Flash Hazard Calculations as an easy to use and comprehensive instrument for calculating arc incident energy and arc flash boundary, for determining limited, restricted, prohibited approach boundaries and hazard risk category required by NEC / CEC and OSHA when work is to be performed on or near the energized equipment.
-Also, the calculator allows one to calculate initial pressure generated by arc blast and arc flash TNT explosive equivalent.
+Arc Flash Analytic (AFA) software and mobile apps have been developed based on IEEE 1584 Guide for Performing Arc-Flash Hazard Calculations as easy to use and comprehensive instruments for calculating arc incident energy and arc flash boundary, for determining limited, restricted, prohibited approach boundaries and hazard levels required by NEC / CEC and OSHA when work is to be performed on or near the energized equipment.
+Also, the AFA V5.0 software for Windows operated PCs allows one to calculate initial pressure generated by arc blast and arc flash explosive equivalent.

-When the IEEE 1584 Empirically Derived Model mode is activated, the calculator takes equipment configuration, gap between electrodes, grounding type, short circuit fault current value and system voltage on input, and determines arcing fault current at potential point of fault.
-Next, the incident energy, flash protection boundary and level of personnel protective equipment are determined based on equipment configuration, arc duration and working distance.
+Arc-Flash-Analytic takes equipment configuration, gap between electrodes, grounding type, short circuit fault current value and system voltage on input, and determines arcing fault current at potential point of fault.

 For protective devices operating in the steep portion of their time-current curves, a small change in current causes a big change in corresponding operating time.
 Incident energy is linear with time, and consequently arc current variations may have a big effect on incident energy.
 The IEEE 1584 proposed solution is to make two arc current and energy calculations: one using the calculated expected arc current and another one using a reduced arc current that is 15% lower.

-The calculator enables calculations for both of the above considered cases.
-The IEEE 1584 Empirically Derived Model procedure for system voltages less than 15kV requires that an operating time be determined for both the expected arc current and the reduced arc current.
-Incident energy is calculated for both sets of arc currents and operating times and the larger incident energy is taken as the model result.
+Arc-Flash-Analytic enables calculations for both of the above considered cases.
+The IEEE 1584 Empirically Derived Model procedure requires that an operating time be determined for both the expected arc current and the reduced arc current.
+Incident energy is calculated for both sets of arc currents and operating times.
+Then, the larger incident energy is taken as the model result.
 This solution was developed by comparing the results of arc current calculations using the best available arc current equation with actual measured arc current in the test database.
-The calculator predicts arcing fault current for a given configuration and bolted fault short circuit current.
-It also predicts bolted fault current required to cause 15% reduction of the predicted arcing current for the given configuration.